When does learning pay off? A study on DRL-based dynamic algorithm configuration for carbon-aware scheduling: Problem setting and related work

 \subsection{Scope of the paper}

-Against this background, the objective of this paper is to critically assess the practical value of DRL-based DAC in a real-world optimization context.
+Given these considerations, the objective of this paper is to critically assess the practical value of DRL-based DAC in a real-world optimization context.
 Specifically, we propose a DRL-based DAC framework for CAS and design an experimental setup that explicitly evaluates when learning provides measurable benefits over tuning and when it does not.

+In this context, our focus on DRL is motivated by its suitability for studying generalization.
+DRL enables the learning of parameter control policies in high-dimensional and continuous spaces and can be trained in an instance-independent manner, making it well suited for investigating whether such control strategies generalize beyond the training distribution.
+In contrast, classical parameter control approaches typically rely on predefined rules or problem-specific feedback mechanisms and often require manual design choices.
+As a result, they are not designed with cross-instance generalization as a primary objective.
+By focusing on DRL, we therefore aim to assess whether learning-based approaches can provide transferable control policies that remain effective beyond the training distribution.

-To this end, we focus on two complementary aspects.
+To this end, we examine two complementary aspects.
 First, we directly compare the proposed DRL-based approach with an otherwise identical static algorithm configuration, thereby isolating the contribution of learning from that of the underlying optimization algorithm.
 Second, we assess performance across instance sets of increasing combinatorial complexity, allowing us to analyze how problem difficulty influences the usefulness of learned parameter control.

 Building upon \citet{Reijnen2023}, the scope of this study is three-fold.
 First, we evaluate the proposed framework on a substantially broader set of problem instances spanning different levels of combinatorial complexity.
 Second, we explicitly investigate the generalizability of learned policies to previously unseen instances.
 Third, we analyze under which conditions the additional modeling and computational effort associated with learning is justified by performance gains.